Accredited, multi-media online course. Study from anywhere in the world.

 Module 6: Formulating and Making Shampoos

 Our formulation templates, examples and worksheets will take away the guesswork and help you create haircare formulas like the professionals, and our video demonstrations show you step by step how to make each type of shampoo.
 In this module, you’ll learn how to formulate a variety of different shampoos for different hair types and haircare concerns.

-6.2 Formulating shampoo for different hair types Learn how to modify shampoo formulas to suit different hair types including normal, dry, oily and African hair (which has some specific requirements).
+6.2 Formulating shampoo for different hair types Learn how to modify shampoo formulas to suit different hair types including normal, dry, oily and Afro-textured hair (which has some specific requirements).